berenslab/umi-normalization/README.md

  - go to `tools.py` and adapt the three import paths as needed
  - follow the dataset download instructions below

-Then, you can step through our analysis by following the sequence of the notebooks.
-There are six independent analyses:
+Then, you can step through our full analysis by simply following the sequence of the notebooks.
+If you want to reproduce only parts of our analysis, there are six independent analysis pipelines that you can run individually:

  - Reproduction of the NB regression model by Hafemeister & Satija (2019) and investigation of alternative models (Notebookes `01` & `02`, producing Figure 1 from our paper)
  - Estimation of technical overdispersion from negative control datasets (Notebooks `01` & `03`, producing Figure S1)
  - Benchmarking normalization by Analytical Pearson residuals vs. GLM-PCA vs. standard methods:
-     - on the 33k PBMC dataset (Notebooks `01`, `041`, `042`, `05`, producing Figures 2, S2, S4, S5, S6, and additional figures)
+     - on the 33k PBMC dataset (Notebooks `01`, `041`, `042`, `05`, producing Figures 2, S2, S4, S5, and additional figures)
-     - on different retinal datasets (Notebooks `06`, `07`, `08`, producing Figures 3, S3, and additional figures)
+     - on different retinal datasets (Notebooks `06`, `07`, `081`, producing Figures 3, S3, and additional figures)
-     - on the ground-truth dataset created from FACS-sorted PBMCs, Notebook `101`, `102`, producing Figures 5 and S8)
+     - on the ground-truth dataset created from FACS-sorted PBMCs (Notebook `101`, `102`, producing Figures 5 and S7)
- - Analysis of the 2-million cell mouse organogenesis dataset, Notebook `09`, producing Figures 4 and S7)
+ - Analysis of the 2-million cell mouse organogenesis dataset (Notebook `091`, producing Figures 4 and S6, and additional figures)
+ - Comparison to [Sanity](https://github.com/jmbreda/Sanity) (Notebooks `06`, `07`, `081` and `082` for retina datasets and `091` and `092` for the organogenesis dataset, producing additional figures).
+These pipelines will require you to run Sanity from the command line; see notebooks `082` and `092` for instructions.

 Note that `041` and `101` are R notebooks, the remaining are Python notebooks.

 Each of the analyses will first preprocess and filter the datasets.
 Next, computationally expensive tasks are done (NB regression fits, GLM-PCA, t-SNE, simulations of negative control data, ..) and the results are saved as files.
-For the Benchmarking normalization analysis, this is done in separate notebooks.
-Finally, the results files are loaded for plotting (again in separate notebooks for the Benchmarking analysis).
+For some analyses, this is done in separate notebooks.
+Finally, the results files are loaded for plotting (again in separate notebooks for some analyses).

 We recommend to run the code on a powerful machine with at least 250 GB RAM.